 If there was a difference between what, say, T Rowe Price (NASDAQ: TROW) and Ameriprise Financial (NYSE: AMP) did, surely it would show up in marked differences in share price performance?

-And investors in these companies should understand that they are just making a highly correlated bet on the markets by buying them.
+And investors in these companies should understand that they are just

 A Waste of Talent